Companies that use Netlify

 Analyzed and validated by Henley Wing Chiu

-Netlify We detected 7,549 customers using Netlify and 140 customers with estimated renewals in the next 3 months.
+Netlify We detected 7,634 companies using Netlify and 169 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (11%) and the most common company size is 2-10 employees (43%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login